jbee/jbee.github.io/purejin/index.md

 sophisticated library is needed to aid it.
 Purejin will make sophisticated wiring easier until it is no longer needed and gracefully disappears as simplicity emerges.
+It is particularly useful for highly configurable and/or modular applications.

 ## Why it came to be
-The classic struggle: How hard could it be to write something better than the so called "mature" traps mostly used in the enterprise?
-As often it turned out: not that complicated.
+Existing libraries and frameworks felt like double edges swords that way to often got in the way of the application developer instead of making their lives easier.

+The major players have the tendency to bend the application development into their style wherby applications become highly dependent on the framework.
-More importantly: while the major players are all addictive frameworks the purejin library is intended as a substitute that in the end gets rid of itself.
+The purejin library is intended as a substitute that in the end gets rid of itself.
 Confused?
 It's just saying: [Small is beautiful](http://www.infoq.com/presentations/small-large-systems).
-We don't need a library for that.
-So I'm not using it.
+We meight not need a library for that, but if we decide to use one it should support us not get in our way and dictate how to code.

 ## Why use it?
+If you have already decided to use a container but you dislike the way popular frameworks drive you in certain directions and limit you in others purejin is worth a try.

-If you have already decided to use a container you're most likely better off with purejin.
-It's tiny, debuggable, straight forward stand alone library that makes common things easy and uncommon ones easy to add.
+It's small, debuggable, straight forward stand alone library that makes common things easy and uncommon ones easy to add.
-It avoids anything not refactoring-safe, confusing, complicated or otherwise hard to maintain like XML or annotations, aspects, bytecode rewirting, classloader magic etcetera.
+It avoids anything not refactoring-safe, confusing, _invisible_ or otherwise hard to maintain like XML, annotations, aspects, bytecode rewirting, classloader magic etcetera.

 It really is just plain old boring code.
-However, it makes some strong decisions to keep dependency injection sane.
+However, it makes a few strong decisions to keep dependency injection sane.
-Don't fight them.
-Ask why.
-Learn.
+It would be wise to not fight them but ask why and learn how to stay out of trouble especially with large highly flexible applications.

 ## What it does
 * provide a type safe fluent API for...
-* basic semantic: bind this to that under those circumstances
+* binds this to that under those injection circumstances
 * binds types or instances (named instances of a type)
-* provide full generic support (even different binds depending on different generics)
+* provides full generic support (`List<A>` != `List<B>` etcetera)
 * binds any class/interface (no exceptions or special handling)
 * binds multiple values together or in different modules and receives them as array, list, set
 * use your list/set implementations instead of javas (is really easy)
-* binds different configurations without a single `if`
+* binds different configurations without `if`s everywhere (build in concepts)
 * binds in different scopes
-* use your own scopes/lifecycles (is really easy)
+* use of your own scopes/lifecycles (is really easy)
-* use your own provider interface to escape scoping problems (is really easy)
+* use of your own provider interface to escape scoping problems (is really easy)
-* restrict bindings to packages, types, instances or type/instance hierarchies or parents
+* can restrict bindings to packages, types, instances or type/instance hierarchies or parents
-* tell you at **construction time** what is missing, ambigous or wrongly scoped.
+* tells you at **construction time** what is missing, ambigous or wrongly scoped.
-* ask you how to find and identify "things of interest" (instead of telling you how to mark them)
+* ask you how to find and identify "things of interest" (instead of telling you how to mark them in your code)
 * ...

 ## What it doesn't do
 * capitalise on familiarity or proclaimed "ease of use" to get you hooked, then make itself indispensable; Later..
 * give you headaches (through grotesque limitations, awkward patterns or cryptic error messages)
 * have you google for workarounds and write a lot of really ugly code to do what you want
-* have you clutter your code with DI hints
+* have you clutter your code with hints for the library
-* have you waiting at every start of the application to do ... something obviously too slow
+* have you waiting at every start of the application to do something too slow
 * unload half of maven central (and therby <a href="#what-about-maven">maven</a>) onto you
 * use techniques that -- while being fancy or "modern" -- cause any of the above